 Dinner: Pan-fried vegetables with chickpeas and wild rice

 For dinner, heat the remaining oven vegetables with chickpeas, wild rice and a little coconut oil in a wok.
-In the meantime, prepare the salad for Tuesday lunch and fill a breakfast glass with plant milk to soak up the flakes.
+In the meantime, prepare the salad for Tuesday lunch and fill a breakfast glass with plant milk to swell the flakes.

 You can find suitable recipe suggestions here: